auru/redux-unity-router/README.md

 export default store;
 ```

-Now you've got a simple routing system without complicated settings!
+Now you've got yourself a simple routing system!

-You can manage your system by using <RouterProvider />, <Fragment /> and <Link /> components.
+You can manage your application by using `<RouterProvider />`, `<Fragment />` and `<Link />` React-components.
-It should helps you doing your application so simple and understandable.
+It should help you keep your application simple and maintainable.

 ## API